nuxeo-cps/pre-svn-reorg--CPSRelation/README.txt

 Another tool (portal_serializer) has been designed to provide object serializations via pluggable TALES expressions.
 This tool currently requires Redland to provide XML serializations following the RDF/XML syntax.
+If the pydot Python library is available, this tool also provides drawings representing the graph content.

 Additional information can be found in the doc/ directory.